0xrajath/AmberPay/README.md

 Access the localhost on a browser of your choice.

-Note: This was an entry an entry to the ICICI Appathon 2017 that got shortlisted to the second-last round.
-It might not work at the moment as it uses a few of the ICICI Rest APIs that they might have disabled.
+Note: This was an entry to the ICICI Appathon 2017 that got shortlisted to the second-last round.
+It may not work at the moment as it uses a few of the ICICI Rest APIs that might have been disabled.